bigjoestretch/public/Intune/ProactiveRemediation/Change WinVer and OEM Info/README.md

 # Usage

-When the script is run, this Microsoft Intune Proactive Remeidation script is designed to detect and Change the WinVer and OEM Information found on a Windows device to something some tailored to your needs.
+When the script is run, this Microsoft Intune Proactive Remeidation script is detects and changes the WinVer and OEM Information found on a Windows device to something some tailored to your needs.